cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    ['Bye!']

-We can also enter the conversation mode directly from the commandline.
+We can also enter the conversation mode directly from the command-line.

 .. code:: console